A Life in Wool

 Are you a contractor with staff needing a refresh in training?

-Shearing, crutching, wool handling, penning, pressing and more.
+We offer FULLY FUNDED training in shearing, crutching, wool handling, penning, pressing and more.

 A life in wool starts here!